Discover practical steps to declutter your life, minimize distractions, and focus on what truly matters.

 Buying goods online can be an environmentally friendly and time-saving way to shop.
 Online shopping is also a nice contrast to the over-stimulation one often feels at the mall, providing you don’t spend hours down the rabbit holes that often open up as we search for the perfect item.

-As the trend to online shopping grows, more and more goods become available with a wider range of choices than you may find locally.
+As more and more goods become available with a wider range of choices than you may find locally, it’s important to be cautious.
 Here are a few environmental tips to consider when shopping online:

 Shipping by air freight generates up to five times the fuel emissions as ground delivery.